Best budget telescopes under $500 2024: Great telescopes that won't break the bank

 Enter the Orion Starmax 90.
 This is a solid tabletop design telescope which we think is perfect for newcomers to astronomy.
 It's lightweight, portable and has decent optics to boot.

-Optics: You're getting a 1250mm focal tube which features an internal focuser.
-It moves the primary lens backwards and forwards.
+Optics: This 1250mm focal tube features an internal focuser, which moves the primary lens backward and forward.

 Accessories: Orion has really gone to town on included accessories, which do seem to be compensating for the lack of technology.
 You have multiple eyepieces, a moon map and a reflex sight included in the box: It's everything you need to get started, and you won't need to buy anything else to start looking at the stars.

-Quality of build: We're generally impressed with the build quality of the Orion Starmax 90.
-It's sturdy, and the optics combine with the aperture give good (and surprisingly wide) views considering its price point.
+Quality of build: We're generally impressed with the Orion Starmax 90's build quality.
+It's sturdy, and the optics combined with the aperture give good (and surprisingly wide) views considering its price point.

 Swipe to scroll horizontally